d-nop/node-epxress-btc-api/README.md

 # How to install
 - clone the repository
-- run 'npm install' to install of the dependencies
+- run 'npm install' to install all of the dependencies